eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 EOS Bees has been dedicated to the EOS community since the idea was first presented in September 2021.

-We have finally found our wings; an achievable plan to popularize a positive narrative for EOS.
+We have finally found our wings; an achievable, detailed, gradual plan to popularize a positive narrative for EOS.

 It’s time for EOS Bees to fly EOS to the vacant throne of smart contract platforms.